CoderDojo/htmlgamedev/001 - Balloon Game/002 Time to blow up the balloon/README.md

 Great session today with you now creating variables and function with ease, we learnt today how to blow up the balloon.

-* What is a function
+* What is a function?
-* What is a variable
+* What is a variable?
 * Why do we wait until the HTML code has loaded before calling the JavaScript functions?
 * How do you call a JavaScript function from your HTML when the page loads?
 * How do you call a JavaScript function when you click an image?
-* How do you get the width in JavaScript of an HTML variable
+* How do you get the width in JavaScript of an HTML variable?
-* What does parseInt function do
+* What does parseInt function do?
+* How did we get the width of the balloon in JavaScript?
+* How did we increase the width of the balloon?